sagefy/sagefy/docs/Planning-Sequencer.md

 ![Endpoint Flowchart](/f_planning/sequencer_endpoints.png)

-### Set Selection
+### Subject Selection

 I come to the site, I sign in.
-Brings me to empty list of sets.
-Links to search sets.
+Brings me to empty list of subjects.
+Links to search subjects.

-I search sets.
-I see ordering of sets matching, estimates for difficulty (or time).
+I search subjects.
+I see ordering of subjects matching, estimates for difficulty (or time).
 I can click to see a map of the units involved in a tree diagram.

-I click one and add it to my sets.
-It will appear on my list of sets, along with my overall completion percent.
+I click one and add it to my subjects.
+It will appear on my list of subjects, along with my overall completion percent.
 A link to the tree diagram is present.
-I will see if I need to continue or review any particular set.
+I will see if I need to continue or review any particular subject.

 ### Menu

 I can open the diagram at any time from the menu.
 In the diagram, the current unit is highlighted.
-The menu also has a discussion link, and a link to return to the list of sets.
-The discussion link can go up the chain; I can discuss the card, unit, and sets from within a card.
+The menu also has a discussion link, and a link to return to the list of subjects.
+The discussion link can go up the chain; I can discuss the card, unit, and subjects from within a card.

 ### Diagnosis

-I click to go into the set.
+I click to go into the subject.
 First I see the diagram of the units.

 The page says I will take a diagnostic assessment.
 It estimates how long it will take to complete the diagnostic assessment.
 It says it will start with the hardest questions first and work back.

 I start the diagnostic assessment.
-The system picks a unit near the end of the set.
+The system picks a unit near the end of the subject.

 The questions are all synchronous assessment.
-The system continues to ask me questions from the last units in the set until it is confident in its finding.
+The system continues to ask me questions from the last units in the subject until it is confident in its finding.
 For any units I am at less than proficient ability, it diagnoses the required units.
-Required units do not have to be explicitly defined in the set, just within other units.
+Required units do not have to be explicitly defined in the subject, just within other units.
 The system shows my progress on screen towards completing the diagnostic assessment.
 If I leave, I can come back later and finish the assessment.
 If I've already completed units previously, it will use those ratings.
 Questions do not present feedback in diagnostic assessment.

 When there are no units left with requires below proficiency, the diagnostic assessment ends.
 Again I see the tree within the metrics for each unit.